My usual routine and teaching methodologies are not working to engage students effectively.

 Government of Pakistan, UK Aid

-To create a classroom environment across all primary schools in Punjab, Pakistan, where teachers are delivering purposeful, engaging and inclusive lessons, thus raising the engagement levels of the six million children they teach.
+To create a classroom environment across all primary schools in Punjab, Pakistan, where teachers are delivering purposeful, engaging, and inclusive lessons.

-Pakistan is underperforming against all global educational indicators.
-The current quality of classroom teaching in government schools, especially primary schools, lacks the engagement and skills to deliver 21st century education.
-We aim to improve this by strengthening the capacity of professional development in the Punjab education department (QAED) to strengthen the effectiveness of 250,000 primary school teachers.
-Our unique Teaching for Success approach and global track record in teacher development ideally positions us to support the region on this goal.
+Pakistan was underperforming against all global educational indicators.
+The quality of classroom teaching in government schools, especially primary schools, lacked the engagement and skills to deliver 21st-century education.
+We aimed to improve this by strengthening the capacity of professional development in the Punjab education department (QAED) to improve the effectiveness of 200,000 primary school teachers.
+Our unique Teaching for Success approach and global track record in teacher development ideally positioned us to support the region on this goal.

-The delivery approach alongside the government delivery partner, the QAED, is driven by beneficiary needs, a strong evidence-base and regular review of delivery activities.
-For example, our original face-to-face cascade training has been improved by integrating mentoring, peer-to-peer collaboration and digital resources.
-The Edmodo social learning platform for professional development and the APTIS English proficiency tests have increased overall teacher quality whilst developing English language.
-Monthly control checks are taken, improving our systems for validating master trainers, reviewing quality of training, and gaining greater involvement of headteachers in the programme.
+The delivery approach alongside the government delivery partner, the QAED, was driven by beneficiary needs, a strong evidence-base, and a regular review of delivery activities.
+For example, our original face-to-face cascade training has improved by integrating mentoring, peer-to-peer collaboration, and digital resources.
+The Edmodo social learning platform for professional development and the Aptis English proficiency tests have increased overall teacher quality whilst developing English language abilities.
+Monthly control checks are also carried out, alongside improving our systems for validating master trainers.
+We also review the quality of training and aim to gain greater involvement of headteachers in the programme.

-Through high quality and needs-based work in partnership with provincial education ministries, we are developing trust for our organisation and, by extension, the UK.
-We are also working towards our wider vision in English and education - that good English teaching helps people to study, work and to develop careers and confidence.
-Improving access to and attainment through English education is a key contributor to the development of the English profession worldwide.
-Through PEELI we provide consultancy opportunities for UK academics and UK goods and services, such as Iris Connect, to deliver expertise.
+Through high-quality and needs-based work in partnership with provincial education ministries, we developed trust in our organisation and, by extension, the UK.
+We worked towards our wider vision in English and education, that good English teaching helps people to study, work, and to develop careers and confidence.
+Improving access to and attainment through English education was a key contributor to the development of the English profession worldwide.
+Through PEELI we provided consultancy opportunities for UK academics and UK goods and services, such as Iris Connect, to deliver expertise.